Relational Quadrilateralland. I. The Classical Theory: Key 4b[ ] : Gibbons--Pope coordinates

+This paper is an important prerequisite for the subsequent study of the classical and quantum mechanics of quadrilateralland \cite{QuadIII}.
+The eventual application to the Problem of Time in Quantum Gravity is mostly in Papers II to IV.

-\subsection{\underline{Key 3b[$\Box$]}: Gibbons--Pope coordinates}
+\section{\underline{Key 4b[$\Box$]}: Gibbons--Pope coordinates}

-The Gibbons--Pope type coordinates \cite{GiPo} \{$\chi$, $\beta$, $\phi$, $\psi$\} are useful intrinsic coordinates for quadrilateralland in a number of senses that extend the rule of the spherical coordinates on the triangleland and 4-stop metroland shape spheres).
-These are a subcase of Euler angle adapted coordinates for a privileged $SU(2)$ subgroup of the $SU(3)$ is picked out, also see \cite{Trautman77} and adapted coordinate systems along these lines were probably known previously to that.
+The Gibbons--Pope type coordinates (arising in their study of gravitational instantons \cite{GiPo1, GiPo2}) \{$\chi$, $\beta$, $\phi$, $\psi$\} are useful intrinsic coordinates for quadrilateralland in a number of senses that extend the rule of the spherical coordinates on the triangleland and 4-stop metroland shape spheres.
+These are a subcase of Euler-angle-adapted coordinates for a privileged $SU(2)$ subgroup of the $SU(3)$.
+See also \cite{Trautman77} and adapted coordinate systems along these lines were probably known previously to that.
 In fact they pick out one of the three constituent overlapping $SU(2) \times U(1)$'s worth of conserved quantities in simple and clear form.
-These coordinates additionally place the metric in as diagonal a form as is possible (Fig \ref{Matrix}).
+These coordinates additionally place the metric in `block-minimal' form (i.e. as diagonal as possible, Fig \ref{Matrix}).

 { }